avullo/datasciencecoursera/README.md

 # datasciencecoursera
-A repo for the Coursera Data Science course
+A repo for the Coursera Data Science specialisation.